MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/09-LAB_SC_100_Lab1_Ex2_DfEASM.md

 Only if the State is set to **Approved Inventory**, assets are represented in dashboard charts and are scanned daily.
 For that reason its important to review newly discovered assets and changed their state accordingly.

-As part of this exercise you set up Defender EASM, created the discovery of Contoso´s outside facing environment, you got deeper insight of assets and their configuration and you have managed assets so that the dashboards only include data for which Contoso is directly responsible.
+As part of this exercise you set up Defender EASM, created the discovery of Contoso´s external facing environment, you got deeper insight of assets and their configuration and you have managed assets so that the dashboards only include data for which Contoso is directly responsible.